pacphi/pcftools/README.md

 ## Bonus Material

-Check out the account onboarding and deletion scripts [here](onboarding).
+Check out the curated collection of onboarding and deletion scripts [here](onboarding).

 ## Contributing